sandergreni/chatter/README.md

 epoll_server is a server that is used for chatting.
 The protocol is JOW (JSON Over the Wire or JSON on top of TCP).
 I have always been a fan of learning by doing.
-In this case "doing" is to make a server that handles multiple connections/clients, parsing JSON and CLI arguments, all written in Rust, all.
+In this case "doing" is to make a server that handles multiple connections/clients, parsing JSON and CLI arguments, all written in Rust.